samthui/code-challenge/src/problem1/README.md

 ## Verify

-Run the verifier from the repository root: ⚠️ to run this command, check the [Prerequisites](#prerequisites-to-run-node-commands) section.
+Run the verifier from the repository root to execute the tests: ⚠️ to run this command, check the [Prerequisites](#prerequisites-to-run-node-commands) section.

 ```bash
 node src/problem1/verify.js